M-M-R®II vaccine has two storage options

 • Immune globulins (IG) and other blood products should not be given concurrently with M-M-R®II.
 The ACIP has specific recommendations for intervals between administration of antibody-containing products and live virus vaccines.

-• The following adverse reactions have been identified during clinical trials or reported during post-approval use of M-M-R®II or its components: fever, headache, dizziness, rash, injection-site reactions, febrile convulsions, anaphylaxis and anaphylactoid reactions, arthritis, thrombocytopenia, encephalitis and encephalopathy.
+• The following adverse reactions have been identified during the subcutaneous use of M-M-R®II or its components in clinical trials or reported during post-approval use: headache, dizziness, febrile convulsions, anaphylaxis and anaphylactoid reactions, arthritis, thrombocytopenia, encephalitis and encephalopathy.

-• FOR SUBCUTANEOUS USE ONLY.
+• FOR INTRAMUSCULAR OR SUBCUTANEOUS USE ONLY.

 • M-M-R®II vaccine can be administered concurrently with other live viral vaccines.
 If not given concurrently, M-M-R®II vaccine should be given one month before or one month after administration of other live viral vaccines to avoid potential for immune interference.